MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 - For image or document input, size limitation for the files passed to be prompt is 25Mb in total for all files.
 - For image or document input, you can't pass a file with a type other than PNG, JPG, JPEG, BMP, TIFF and PDF.
-- For image or document input, extracting information from big documents may not be accurate and skip information, espacially for table lines.
+- For image or document input, extracting information from big documents may not be accurate and skip information, especially for table lines.
+- There is a limilation of processing documents with less than 50 pages.
 - Image or document input is not yet supported for prompts in Copilot Studio.